Mark-Clegg/asm1802/README.md

 If your editor supports the Language Server Protocol, a rudimentry server is installed as /usr/local/bin/cdp1802-languageserver.py.
 Configure your editor to use this server using JSON/RCP over STDIO

+With the Language Server in use, hovering over opcode mnemonics will display the instructions operation, (e.g. ```LDI n, Load Immediate, M(R(P)) -> D, R(P)+1 -> R(P)``` )

+For SUBROUTINEs and MACROs the location of the definition is shown along with any supporting documentation comment.

+Documentation commets are "double commented" comments immediately preceeding the definition. (e.g. ```;; Comment```)

+Right-Click-GoTo-Definition is also supported on Labels, MACROs and SUBROUTINEs.

 ## Kate